laberning/openrowingmonitor/docs/README.md

 ## Installation

-You will need a Raspberry Pi Zero W, Raspberry Pi Zero 2 W, Raspberry Pi 3 or a Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this.
+You will need a Raspberry Pi Zero W, Raspberry Pi Zero 2 W, Raspberry Pi 3 or a Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is preferred).
 Connect to the device with SSH and initiate the following command to install Open Rowing Monitor as an automatically starting system service:

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/laberning/openrowingmonitor/HEAD/install/install.sh)"